Seabreyh/mc-mana-mod/README.md

 ### Current features
 * Mana bar
 * Grow Budding Amethyst Blocks with Amethyst Block and Star Dust
+* Use stars as fuel source in furnace.

 ### Current events
 * Falling Stars